la7ci9/c-university-project/README.md

 This program is a car mechanic program.
 It includes 2 clients and a server.

 Clients:
-1) OfficeClien: This client is working in the clerk's office.
+1) OfficeClient: This client is working in the clerk's office.

       • The clerk can add, edit and delete informations of works.

 2) MechanicClient: This client is working in the car repair workshop.

-      •The mechanic can change the condition of work.
+      • The mechanic can change the condition of work.

 Developers: